jamcgee/jamcgee.github.io/content/article/2021-01-13-portable-sockets-basics.md

 ## Basic Functions

 In Unix, a socket is a normal file descriptor and is closed using [`close`](https://www.freebsd.org/cgi/man.cgi?query=close&sektion=2) from `<unistd.h>`.
-Under Windows, we need to use [`closehandle`](https://docs.microsoft.com/en-us/windows/win32/api/winsock/nf-winsock2-closesocket) instead.
+Under Windows, we need to use [`closesocket`](https://docs.microsoft.com/en-us/windows/win32/api/winsock/nf-winsock2-closesocket) instead.
-This difference is trivially resolved by create a new function `closehandle` under Unix to use with our sockets.
+This difference is trivially resolved by create a new function `closesocket` under Unix that aliases with `close` to use with our sockets.

 Both systems provide the [`send`](https://docs.microsoft.com/en-us/windows/win32/api/winsock2/nf-winsock2-send) and [`recv`](https://docs.microsoft.com/en-us/windows/win32/api/winsock2/nf-winsock2-recv) functions, which operate identically for the most part.
 The primary difference centers on types: WinSock uses `int` for the buffer size (instead of `size_t`) and expects the buffers to be of type `char` (instead of a more proper `void`).